whoisjones/FiNERweb/README.md

 # FiNERweb
 A multilingual NER dataset covering 91 languages and 25 scripts.
-See our paper (coming) for details!
+See our [paper](https://arxiv.org/abs/2512.13884) for details!

 ## Get Started